irext/private-cloud/server/README.md

 - A Linux OS is preferred

 ### Deploy
-- Fetch or compile libirda_decoder.so out of source code of irext/core.
+- Fetch or compile libirdecode_jni.so out of source code of irext/core.
 - Run following command when you fetched or compiled the private-server.jar out of the private server Spring-Boot project.

 ```shell script